Bhavesh117/ForestEscape/README.md

 ### Running

-Import JAVA Project and run main method of the GameLauncher Class <br/><br/>
+Import JAVA Project and run main method of the GameManager Class <br/><br/>
 **_Important Notes:_** If compiling through the command line, assets folder may not be visible depending on java version and command arguments.
 Recommended to import project in an IDE and then execute.